-Neely et al. (2017) propose an error radius of 50 metres around each base and lip in order to test the performance of their algorithm: we used the same approach when comparing our extracted knickpoints to the calibration data.
+extracted knickpoints to the calibration data (Fig. 6b).
 A TP is determined as any knickpoint within the calibration knickzone or the corresponding 50 m radius.
-A FP is determined as any knickpoint which does not lie within this radius, and a FN is determined as a base or a lip which is not identified by our algorithm.
-The reliability, sensitivity, and overall quality metrics are presented in Table 2.
-High sensitivity (s = 0.93) but lower reliability (r = 0.53) and overall quality (q = 0.51) suggest that the algorithm detect the bulk of human selected knickpoints, but also a significant amount of other knickpoint features.
+An FP is determined as any knickpoint which does not lie within this radius, and an FN is determined as a base or a lip which is not identified by our algorithm.
+The reliability, sensitivity and overall quality metrics are presented in Table 2.
+High sensitivity (s = 0.93) but lower reliability (r = 0.53) and overall quality (q = 0.51) suggest that the algorithm detects the bulk of human-selected knickpoints, but also a significant amount of other knickpoint features.
 The implications of these results are discussed below.